 He was also very cognizant of planning for his future while he was earning his degree.
 “I have always been a forward thinker and planner.
 I can remember in my first year at CCNM, I observed that some of the most influential and dynamic upper year students were also student reps with natural health product companies.
 I immediately set this as a short-term goal for myself,” he recalls.

 He became the student rep for Advanced Orthomolecular Research (AOR) in his third year.
 “While some of my colleagues shied away from involvement with industry for the sake of being unbiased, I had a different perspective,” he says.
-“The natural health product industry is different in that nutrients are safe (do no harm) and they offer tools that can address underlying pathophysiology, rather than mask symptoms (root cause).”
+“The natural health product industry is different [than the pharmaceutical industry] in that nutrients are safe (do no harm) and they offer tools that can address underlying pathophysiology, rather than mask symptoms (root cause).”

 “I looked at my work with AOR as a tremendous learning opportunity to understand the research and evidence behind supplements; one of the most important tools NDs use in practice,” he says.
 “It also put me in a position to use my networking and teaching skills early in my career, which allowed me to develop confidence and a skill set that is so valuable in practice.”